Wolf to target methane emissions from oil and gas industry

 No one from the governor’s office was available to comment.
 State offices were closed Monday for the Martin Luther King Jr. holiday.

-the EPA proposed In Septemberthe first federal rules to keep methane from oil and gas out of the atmosphere.
+In September the EPA proposed the first federal rules to keep methane from oil and gas out of the atmosphere.
 Methane is the main component of natural gas.
 Compared to carbon dioxide, it is a much more potent greenhouse gas, although it stays in the planet’s atmosphere for a shorter time period.

 Department of Environmental Protection Secretary John Quigley recently signaled his agency’s next regulations would relate to methane emissions.

 “We have to keep pace with the industry,” Quigley said on a recent conference call with reporters, while discussing new drilling regulations.
 “Methane is a subject we’re certainly looking at.”